danvoronov/airtable_api_full_backuper/README.md

 Backs up the record data (json, csv), table schemas (\_metadata.json) and attachments.
 Does not back up interfaces and automations.

-This application performs a full backup of Airtable bases using the Airtable API.
+This node.js script performs a full or partial backup of Airtable bases using the Airtable API.

 ## Features